 Glass block windows aren’t especially popular in homes, but they have some advantages over regular pane windows.
 The thick glass provides increased insulation and security, obscuring the view from outside without blocking natural light.
 These windows are a good option in bathrooms and basements, especially for ranch-style homes.

-Glass block windows typically cost between $250–$3,900, with the national average of $720 per window.* Window cost depends on the glass size, type, and customization level.
-We’ve detailed the various factors that affect your total price and provided tips for installation.
+- Glass block windows typically cost between $250 and $3,900, with the national average of $720 per window depending on glass size, type, and customization level.

 *We averaged cost figures in this article from Angi, Home Advisor, and Fixr.